G4FEV/SDRUno-Smart-Switch/README.md

 That’s it.

-If all is well the display should change from <B>“Waiting for data”</B>
+If all is well the Smart-Switch LCD display should change from <B>“Waiting for data”</B>

 <P ALIGN="CENTER"><img src="Images/Capture2.jpg" width=600>